 Support & Development

-We are very careful to monitor the progress of all our apprentices and to ensure that each is given the support and training she or he individually needs.
+We are very careful to monitor the progress of all our trainees and to ensure that each is given the support and training they individually need.
 We do this in a variety of ways.

 Seminars & Courses

-We conduct formal appraisals every six months during the Apprenticeship.
-Our appraisal process is competency-based and focuses on achievement of the relevant Apprenticeship standards as well as personal effectiveness.
+We conduct formal appraisals every six months during the Training Contract.
+Our appraisal process is competency-based and focuses on the Practice Skills Standards identified by the Solicitors Regulation Authority as well as personal effectiveness.